 The Foundations of Statistics: A Simulation-based Approach (Vasisthth & Broe)

 “The Foundations Of Statistics” focus is on statistics in the linguistics, psychology, and cognitive science disciplines.
-This book covers basic statistical concepts (e.g., power, ANOVA, linear mixed effects/multilevel models).
+This book covers basic statistical concepts (e.g., power, ANOVA, linear mixed-effects/multilevel models).
 “The Foundations of Statistics” has a simulation-based approach and all simulations in the book can be carried out using R. Recommended for advanced undergraduate and graduate students.
-Allthough this book, as with Discovering SPSS using ar, is not a R book only, you get a very good introduction but you may need some prior programming experience.
+Although this book, as with Discovering Statistics using R, is not merely a book about doing data analysis with R, you will also get a very good introduction to statistics but you may need some prior programming experience.

 I have not read this book yet, but it seems promising: